albertcaballero/argentum/README.md

 #### Why the name "Argentum"?
-Argentum is the Trade Guild in [Xenoblade Chronicles 2](https://en.wikipedia.org/wiki/Xenoblade_Chronicles_2), and also means Gold in latin.
+Argentum is the Trade Guild in [Xenoblade Chronicles 2](https://en.wikipedia.org/wiki/Xenoblade_Chronicles_2), and also means silver in latin.